Pauline-WN/requirement-analysis/README.md

 - **Improves Product Quality:**
   With well-defined requirements, developers can build a system that meets user needs effectively, resulting in a more usable and reliable product.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several essential activities that ensure software requirements are properly identified, documented, and validated.
+These activities include:

+- **Requirement Gathering:**
+  Collecting information from stakeholders, end-users, and other relevant sources about what they expect from the system.

+- **Requirement Elicitation:**
+  Using techniques like interviews, surveys, brainstorming sessions, and workshops to uncover implicit and explicit needs.

+- **Requirement Documentation:**
+  Clearly recording the gathered requirements in structured formats such as Software Requirement Specifications (SRS), user stories, or use cases.

+- **Requirement Analysis and Modeling:**
+  Analyzing the documented requirements to resolve conflicts, remove ambiguities, and model the system using diagrams or other visual tools.

+- **Requirement Validation:**
+  Ensuring that the documented requirements are accurate, complete, and aligned with stakeholder expectations through reviews, walkthroughs, or prototyping.